-As of December 31, 2019, the management board of windeln.de SE consisted of three management board members (thereof one chairman) They each have their own management board function, which comprise the individual executive portfolios.
+As of December 31, 2021, the management board of windeln.de SE consisted of two management board members (thereof one chairman) They each have their own management board function, which comprise the individual executive portfolios.

 The windeln.de Group is managed by the management board of the parent company, windeln.de SE.
 All management functions are bundled here.
 One of the main tasks of the management board is to define the Company’s strategy, responsibilities and risk management.
 The management board is also responsible for preparing the separate, consolidated and interim financial statements as well as for establishing and monitoring a risk management system.

 All members of the management board hold joint responsibility for the management of the Company and keep each other informed of any significant event and transaction.
 The management board’s rules of procedure govern the allocation of duties among the management board members as well as the resolution procedure.
 Specifically, the catalogue of information and disclosure requirements are defined as well as the matters that require the approval of the supervisory board.